-Once a mandated reporter has reasonable suspicion that abuse has occurred, he or she must make a report to ChildLine immediately.
+Once a mandated reporter has reasonable suspicion that abuse has occurred, they must make a report to ChildLine immediately.

-If the mandated reporter makes the report to ChildLine by telephone, he or she must submit a written report within 48 hours to the Department or county CYS agency assigned to the case by using the CY-47 form.
+If the mandated reporter makes the report to ChildLine by telephone, they must submit a written report within 48 hours to the Department or county CYS agency assigned to the case by using the CY-47 form.